 OxyChem currently owns the site where it manufactured polyvinyl chloride (PVC) plastic resins from 1980 to 2005.
 OxyChem purchased the site from Firestone Tire & Rubber Company(now known as Bridgestone Americas Tire operations), which manufactured tires and PVC there from approximately 1945 to 1980.
 Settling defendant Glenn Springs Holdings, Inc., a corporate affiliate of OxyChem, is the current operator of the site.
 Glenn Springs assumed management of the site in 2005 after OxyChem closed its PVC-manufacturing facility.

 From 1942 to 1985, operators used the Occidental Chemical Corp / Firestone Tire Superfund Site for disposal of industrial wastes including cutting oils, metal filings, tires, and polyvinyl chloride (PVC) sludge resins.
 Four consecutive owners disposed of industrial wastes at the approximately 250-acre site.
 Prior to World War II, this site was owned by Jacobs Aircraft Engine Company, which built engines.
 The Defense Plant Corporation (DPC) bought the site from Jacobs in 1942, however Jacobs continued to operate and manufacture aircraft engines for DPC until late 1944.
 In 1945, DPC leased the site to Firestone Tire and Rubber (FTR), which later purchased the site in 1950.
 FTR made tires and PVC resins at the site.
 In 1980, FTR sold the property to Occidental Chemical Corporation.
 Occidental continued to manufacture PVC resins at the site until 2005.
 In 1989, EPA placed the site on its Superfund list of the nation’s most contaminated sites to address unsafe levels of trichloroethylene (TCE), vinyl chloride, and other hazardous substances in the soil and groundwater.
 OxyChem, under EPA oversight, performed remedial action at the site and completed construction in 2008.
-More information on the Occidental Chemical Corp / Firestone Tire Superfund Site is available on Region 3’s website.
+More information is available from the Occidental Chemical Corp / Firestone Tire Superfund Site web page.

 The groundwater is contaminated with volatile organic compounds (VOCs), including TCE and vinyl chloride from former manufacturing activities.
 The groundwater is pumped continuously through the groundwater treatment system.
 Because of this, there is no movement of the contaminated groundwater from the site.
 The local drinking water supply is provided by a Pottstown municipal facility which depends on water from the Schuylkill River.
 Some residents across from the Schuylkill river depend on well water.
 The former earthen lagoons contained PVC sludge, and were primarily contaminated with TCE and vinyl chloride monomer.